 The Employee Retention Credit (ERC) was created by the CARES ACT of 2020 to provide relief to businesses who were adversely affected by the Coronavirus Pandemic.
-This $370 Billion stimulus package provides funding to small businesses who retained their employees during the crisis.
+This Billion dollar stimulus package provides funding to small businesses who retained their employees during the crisis.
 The ERC was improved and extended by both the Consolidated Appropriations Act of 2020 and the Covid-19 Relief Package of 2021.
 Our team assists in determining eligibility for the ERC and does all of the relevant calculations and filings to help our clients maximize the amount of funding available.

 Employee Retention Credit

 Billion dollar stimulus package providing funding to small businesses who retained their employees during the crisis.
 Let's us Maximize your refund!

 Maximizing your Employee Retention Credit with NUR's Refund Professionals

 NUR’s experienced auditing team has been delivering millions of dollars in refunds to organizations across the country through various services, including the employee retention credit, “ERC.”
 Service solutions of this magnitude have been conducted by National Utilities Refund for years.
 Workers Compensations Audits, R & D, Manufacturing and Tax Credit Audits, State Sales and Use Tax Audits, and Personal Property Tax and Real Estate Audits.
 In 2020, NUR extended client service offerings to the Government Tax Credits that became available through the CARES Act (Coronavirus Aid, Relief and Economic Security Act).